sshniro/zap-docs/source/includes/welcome.md

 -------------------------

 The APIs provide access to most of the core ZAP features such as the active scanner and spider.
 Future versions of ZAP will increase the functionality/scope available via the APIs.
-The API is available through GET and POST endpoints.
+The API is available via GET and POST endpoints.
 The response of the API request is available in one of the following formats.

 - JSON